svey-xyz/simple-shader-component/README.md

 ## Core Concepts
 ### Why
-While libraries like [three.js](https://threejs.org/) are amazing, not every project requires the level of depth provided.
-This is a zero-dependency library that provides a simple to use component for rendering GLSL shaders on the web.
+While libraries like [three.js](https://threejs.org/) are amazing, not every project requires all the provided features.
+That's where simple-shader-component comes in; this is a zero-dependency library that provides a simple to use component for rendering GLSL shaders on the web.

 ## Installation & Usage
 ```zsh